bgord/knowledge/roadmap.md

 - How to find an AST name of some part of the language?
 - What's a factory design pattern?
 - How to use placeholders (R.\_) in Ramda?
+- What's a symbol and what're it's advantages?
+- How to make a property private by using Symbol?
+- What's a tree-shaking and how does it work?

 ## English (0/5)
 - Explore "0 conditional".